Why Is My Fish Not Eating? Common 6 Causes and Easy Fixes

 Stress, environmental changes, water quality issues, or adjustment to a new aquarium are some of the most common causes.

-How long can aquarium fish go without eating?
+How long can a pet fish safely go without eating?

 Can poor water quality make fish stop eating?